tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 the value of a key from the list MUST ignore the entire proxy definition.
 The list can contain only keys that are registered in an IANA registry, defined in {{proxy-info-iana}} and that are marked as optional.
 The `mandatory` list MUST NOT include any entries that are not present in the sub-dictionary.

+The value of `identifier` key is an optional string that can be used to refer to the proxy from other dictionaries, specifically those defined in {{destinations}}.
+The string value is an arbitrary JSON string.
+Identifier values MAY be duplicated across different proxy dictionaries in the `proxies` array, which would indicate that all references from other dictionaries to a particular identifier value applies to all matching proxies.

 When a PvD that contains the `proxies` key is fetched from a known proxy using the method described in {{proxy-pvd}} the proxies list describes